jpravetz/epdoc-logger/README.md

 # epdoc-logger #

-A logging module supporting built-in and custom transports, Express 4 response mixins, rich message and data syntax, and chainable methods for recording log events.
+A logging module supporting built-in and custom transports, Express 4 response mixins, rich message and data syntax, chainable methods for recording log events, and a callback transport to allow unit testing via log messages.
 Generally supports [Winston's](https://github.com/winstonjs/winston) logging method calls for simpler messages, but with the addition of a substantial number of new methods, many of which can be chained to create richer output with more columns of data.